dyakonoff/cuba-validation/README.md

 ### REST queries validation

 Just for completeness, I need to say that because [predefined JPQL Queries](https://doc.cuba-platform.com/manual-6.9/rest_api_v2_queries_config.html) allow only `SELECT` methods, and so they do only read operations.
 Hence, they don't provide any methods to validate input parameters.
-But of course they screen input data to protect the calls from [SQL injection attack](https://en.wikipedia.org/wiki/SQL_injection).
+But of course, they screen input data to protect the calls from [SQL injection attack](https://en.wikipedia.org/wiki/SQL_injection).

 [Top](#content)